A man writing on a notebook

 How to Keep Van Life Cheap

 Van life can be as cheap or as costly as you want it.
-Here we offer a cheap way to go about it.
+Here, we offer a cheap way to go about it.

-DIY your van: save money on maintenance by doing your own van conversion and mechanical work as much as possible.
+DIY (Do-it-Yourself) your van: save money on maintenance by doing your own van conversion and mechanical work as much as possible.

 Find cheap gas: get cheaper gas by pumping from stations away from highways to get cheaper prices and use tools like GasBuddy.